 Down has a wide range of accommodation options from budget hostels, boutique hotels to luxury lodgings that cater to every type of travelers family, couple, business traveler, and those who come for bachelorette or bachelor party.

-Stay in Downtown if you are a first-time tourist travel without a car; you’re looking for where to stay in Nashville for live music; for bachelorette or bachelor party; you want vibrant nightlife;
+Stay in Downtown if you are a first-time tourists; you travel without a car; you’re looking a stay for bachelorette or bachelor party; you want vibrant nightlife with live music;

 Best places to stay in Downtown Nashville:

-luxury ($$$): Grand Hyatt Nashville This 5-star hotel has a restaurant, outdoor swimming pool, a fitness center, a bar, free wifi, and private car parking.
-It offers rooms with air-conditioning, a wardrobe, a safety deposit box, a flat-screen TV, and a private bathroom with a shower.
-Close proximity to attractions such as Bridgestone Arena, Ryman Auditorium, and Tootsies Orchid Lounge.
+luxury ($$$): Grand Hyatt Nashville 5-star hotel, featuring an on-site restaurant, outdoor swimming pool, a fitness center, and private car parking.
+It offers air-conditioning rooms with a safety deposit box.
+Close to Bridgestone Arena, Ryman Auditorium, and Tootsies Orchid Lounge.

-mid-range ($$): Renaissance Nashville Hotel This 4-star hotel offers an outdoor swimming pool, rooms with a refrigerator, seating area, coffee facilities, private bathrooms with complimentary toiletries, and a hairdryer.
-It also has an American buffet breakfast, an on-site restaurant, a hot tub, and a full-service business center.
+mid-range ($$): Renaissance Nashville Hotel 4-star hotel, has an American buffet breakfast, an on-site restaurant, a hot tub, and business center.
 Within walking distance from Bridgestone Arena, Nissan Stadium, and the Country Music Hall of Fame and Museum.

-budget ($): Drury Plaza Hotel Nashville Downtown This 3-star hotel has a restaurant, private parking for car, a fitness center, a bar, family rooms with a terrace.
-There’s also an outdoor swimming pool, a 24-hour front desk, a hot tub, and a business center.
+budget ($): Drury Plaza Hotel Nashville Downtown 3-star hotel has a restaurant, private parking for car, a fitness center, a bar, family rooms with a terrace.
 Popular points of interest nearby include Johnny Cash Museum, Ryman Auditorium, and Tootsies Orchid Lounge.

-Known as one of the hippest districts in Nashville, SoBro (literally means South Of Broadway) is a buzzing part of downtown Nashville with lively nightlife with plenty of honky-tonks, neon lights, hip bars, nightclubs, pubs, restaurants, and a trendy music scene.
+SoBro (literally means South Of Broadway) is a buzzing part of downtown and is one of the hippest districts in Nashville.
+It offers lively nightlife with plenty of honky-tonks, neon lights, hip bars, nightclubs, pubs, restaurants, and a trendy music scene.

 SoBro is a great place to stay for music lovers, party-goers, bachelor & bachelorette parties.
 You will find restaurants like Etch, The FarmHouse, Husk, and Merchants and many bars such as Bar Sovereign, Robert’s Western World, AJ’s Good Time Bar, and Barlines at Omni Nashville Hotel.

-The location of SoBro provides excellent access to all of the attractions found in the rest of Downtown while being marginally quieter and more affordable.
-However, that doesn’t mean SoBro lacks attractions of its own as well.
+In addition to the nightlife, the location of SoBro also provides excellent access to all of the attractions found in the rest of Downtown while being marginally quieter and more affordable.

 For starters, SoBro is the location of the Country Music Hall Of Fame & Museum.
 Founded in 1967, the Country Music Hall Of Fame & Museum is one of the world’s largest music museums and research centers, containing one of the most extensive music collections.